10) Big Thunder Mountain

 4) Disney Stars on Parade

 When I was lucky enough to be at the 25th Anniversary launch weekend I declared that Disney Stars on Parade was the highlight of this new landmark season and two months on I’d agree with that.
-I can’t wait to see it again, but more than that I can’t wait for Lucas and Denise to see it for the first time and to be with them when they do.
+I can’t wait to see it again, but more than that I can’t wait for my family to see it for the first time and to be with them when they do.
 Plus the amazing steampunk dragon now breathes a proper full orange flame, and not the red mist that I had.
 I have also not seen the right hand side of the parade, as it comes towards you, so I need to position myself in the right place to do just that.
 I’m also looking forward to taking in the music more than I did in March, now that the visuals won’t be have such an all encompassing effect on me.
 Likewise the performers not on the floats will get more attention than I gave them last time.

 3) Star Tours: L’Aventure Continue

-As such a big Star Wars loving family this is going to give us so many fun times on our summer trip in Disneyland Paris.
-I already know how great the second incarnation of Star Tours is but Lucas doesn’t, and wow, is he in for a treat!
+As a big Star Wars loving family, this is going to give us so many fun times on our summer trip in Disneyland Paris.
+I already know how great the second incarnation of Star Tours is but my son doesn’t, and wow, is he in for a treat!
 Already he’s planning to ride it 5 times a day so we can get as many variations as possible, and it’s those different destination combinations that make the the new version of the attraction so much better.
 Oh, and higher quality footage in 3D of course, but to not know where you are going on each ride adds to much to the experience, and I haven’t even scratched the surface yet.
-Denise was never a big fan of the original Star Tours but this updated ride system is smoother.
-Enough to get her riding multiple time?
+My wife was never a big fan of the original Star Tours but this updated ride system is smoother.
+Enough to get her riding multiple times?
 We’ll have to wait and see.
 If I can be cheeky and add in the Darth Vader meet and greet plus the new shop, then we could be spending a lot of happy Star Wars infused times in that corner of Discoveryland this July and August.
 May The Force Be With Us!

 2) The Forest of Enchantment

 I think Forest of Enchantment has to get the title of Most Over-Achieving Show Ever at Disneyland Paris.
 It had a fraction of the budget of Mickey and the Magician, none of the special effects of Animagique and lacking a globally recognised franchise in its title like Frozen Summer Fun.
 It does however, have more heart and charm than any show I’ve seen in Disneyland Paris since Tarzan.
 With it’s combination of characters, songs, clever used of scenery and wonderful colours, it’s the piece of entertainment I’m probably most looking forward when I return to Disneyland Paris on the last day of July, and that includes everything I’ve written about in numbers 3-10 on this very list.
-It’s not just the characters we know from films though, as the brand new character performers such as Lezardo and Ragina arguably steal the show, with their spectacular outfits and voices.
+It’s not just the characters we know from films though, as the brand new character performers such as Lizardo and Regina arguably steal the show, with their spectacular outfits and voices.
 It’s back for just 2 months and a few days this year and at this point I’ve no idea if it’ll return again.
 If you’ve never seen it then I recommend you book a trip to Disneyland Paris this July or August, The Forest of Enchantment is absolutely a must see show

 1) Pirates of the Caribbean